emailbox/minimail_mobileapp/README.md

 > **Note:** Push Notifications don't work when building locally.
 Working only on PhoneGap Build (actually, not even there yet)

 ## Design and Debugging
-Try out [debug.phonegap.com](http://debug.phonegap.com) (super buggy and slow, but a useful HTML view) or use minimail's CSS editor (under the developer/debug menu when using the server client).
-With minimail's CSS editor, you won't have to change any code to see your CSS updates live.
+Try out [debug.phonegap.com](http://debug.phonegap.com) (super buggy and slow, but a useful HTML view) or open up index.html in your browser and use the native developer tools.

 ## Server-side
 By default the basic server is used.
 If you want to run your own server: